Academic Catalog: 2016–2017

 International students whose first language is not English and who meet minimum admission standards on the TOEFL or IELTS exam are recognized as having met the non-English language requirement at Gustavus.

-Orientation: A three-day international student orientation precedes the orientation for all new students.
+An international student orientation precedes the orientation for all new students.
 The international student orientation is designed to help students in their cultural and academic transition, and introduce them to the campus, community and resources.